 In practice, this means that the realized receipt represents the net value, whereby the base must be increased by the corresponding taxes and contributions (so-called gross-up).
-Such a calculation method leads to an extremely large tax burden, which results in an effective tax rate that can reach as much as 125.43% (if the person moves to a higher tax bracket).
+Such a calculation method leads to an extremely large tax burden, i.e., in an effective tax rate that can reach as much as 125.43% (if the person is in a higher tax bracket).

-Moreover, the Act does not lay down any different tax treatment depending on whether the tax and contribution liabilities are paid by the employer or employee:
+Moreover, no different tax treatment is prescribed depending on whether the tax and contribution liabilities are paid by the employer or employee:

-- If they are paid by the employer, apart from the expense itself for obtaining a remuneration in kind, such a tax burden discourages employers from enabling any kind of additional benefits to their employees (except for those expressly defined as untaxable up to a certain amount) because they find the costs simply too high; - If they are paid by the employee, the value of the taxes and contributions that the employee must pay is higher than what they receive from the employer; therefore, the employee simply has no financial motive to accept such remuneration.
+- If they are paid by the employer, apart from the expense itself for obtaining a remuneration in kind, such a tax burden discourages employers from enabling any kind of additional benefits to their employees (except for those expressly defined as untaxable up to a certain amount) because they find the costs too high; - If they are paid by the employee, the value of the taxes and contributions that they must pay is higher than what they receive from the employer; therefore, the employee simply has no financial motive to accept such remuneration.